 - Apply new skills, standard-of-care clinical behaviors, and evidence-based best practices in their daily medical practice.

 Who is eligible to apply?

-- Every ACGME-accredited, U.S.-based training program is invited to designate one pulmonary, critical care or sleep fellow per program to attend the FTS.
+- Every ACGME-accredited, U.S.-based training program is invited to designate one pulmonary, critical care, or sleep fellow (adult or pediatric) per program to attend the FTS.